jychen7/jumpbox/README.md

 ## Overview

-This set of playbooks will turn a general Ubuntu LTS (14.04) host into a jump box.
+This set of playbooks will turn a general Ubuntu LTS (14.04) or Centos 7 (and possibly RHEL 7) host into a jump box.
 This is a box that acts as an SSH gateway for users to your network, and also provides an OpenVPN server (with CA) to allow non-SSH access.

 As a general rule, you should *not* run any other unneeded services on a host like this, and you should use something more secure than passwords for authentication.